trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 * creating or modifying a table.

 Impersonation is not applied when for the following operations.
-In case of the following operations, Presto is fully responsible for doing all relevant security checks.
+In case of the following operations, Trino is fully responsible for doing all relevant security checks.

 * listing databases (schemas),
 * listing tables,